adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Oh!
 It was you!" cried Dorothy.

 "I watched you in my Magic Picture all the way," declared Ozma, "and twice I thought to use the Magic Belt to save you and transport you to the Emerald City.
 Once was when the Scoodlers caught you, and again when you reached the Deadly Desert.
 But the shaggy man was able to help you, so I did not interfere."

 "Well," said Dorothy, "I promised King Dox of Foxville and King Kik-a-bray of Donkeytown to invite them to your party."

 "I have already done that," returned Ozma.

 Just then Polychrome danced in, and Ozma rose to greet the Rainbow’s Daughter.
-The Wizard of Oz was announced, and a little old man, clothed all in black, entered the drawing- room.
+The Wizard of Oz was announced, and a little old man, clothed all in black, entered the drawingroom.
 He stood modestly behind Ozma’s throne and listened to the lively prattle of the young people.

 Now the shaggy man appeared.
 Dorothy cried "Oh!" and clasped her hands impulsively as she examined her friend.
 Dorothy led him toward the throne and said,